bmay51213/bmay51213.github.io/_posts/2020-10-02-breastcancerdetectionpython.md

 ## Machine Learning Fitting and Prediction

-In general, the goal of these machine learning algorithms wouuld be to eliminate false negatives as much as possible.
+In general, the goal of these machine learning algorithms would be to eliminate false negatives as much as possible.
 For example, we would not want our models to predict a benign diagnosis when a cancer was present.
-This would be devastating.
-While false positives (predicting cancer when it is benign) would be quite distressing, it would not be fatal as a missed cancer diagnosis would be.
+While false positives (predicting cancer when it is benign) would be quite distressing, it would not be as potentially devastating as a missed cancer diagnosis.
 The algorithms will be judged on this ability as well as Precision, Recall, and F1 scores.

 ### Logistic Regression